BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Introduction

 \subsection{Acknowledgements}

-All three authors were supported by the European Research Council starter grant “Categorified Donaldson--Thomas theory” No. 759967.
+All three authors were supported by the European Research Council starting grant “Categorified Donaldson--Thomas theory” No. 759967.
 BD was in addition supported by a Royal Society University Research Fellowship.
-We would like to thank Camilla Felisetti, Michael Groechenig, Shivang Jindal, Tasuki Kinjo, Davesh Maulik, Andrei Okounkov and Yan Soibelman for useful conversations.
+SSM was in addition supported by the Max Planck Institute for Mathematics and the Swiss National Science Foundation [no. 218340].
+We would like to thank Camilla Felisetti, Michael Groechenig, Shivang Jindal, Tasuki Kinjo, Davesh Maulik, Andrei Okounkov, Olivier Schiffmann and Yan Soibelman for useful conversations.